canvasxyz/canvas-docs/docs/intro.md

 * Blockchains generally reach some state of finality, either immediately (with Tendermint) or after 15-30 blocks (with PoW or PoS gadgets).
 Canvas nodes don't have a strict concept of finality.
 * Node operators don't bond ETH, so there is no penalty for misbehavior or going offline.

-On the other hand:
+These issues are expected to be addressed with a future Canvas "guardian network", where Canvas data will be archived to backends like Filecoin and Arweave, and Canvas nodes will commit to their latest updates they have accepted.

+We think most "general-purpose" uses of computers are a better fit for Canvas than blockchains:

 * Canvas apps don't require cryptocurrency to use.
 To prevent spam, some applications may require one to hold an NFT, or a verifiable credential, an off-chain signed message that shows you have permission to write to a network.
 * Canvas is easier to program (in JavaScript) and query (in SQL).
 * Canvas actions are more flexible; they're just signed data, that can be forked and recombined into new applications.

-Canvas is optimized for writing useful applications, rather than creating new financial instruments.
-We think most "general-purpose" uses of computers are a better fit for Canvas than blockchains.

 In general, we recommend that contentious/ordering-sensitive operations, like giving someone write access to a restricted channel in a Canvas application, be conducted on a blockchain like an Ethereum L2.
 Canvas provides an API for *reading from smart contracts* for this purpose.

-Finally, many of the issues around finality are expected to be addressed with a future Canvas "guardian network", where Canvas data will be archived to backends like Filecoin and Arweave, and Canvas nodes will commit to their latest updates they have accepted.